 With my collaborators, we have started developing experiments to characterize Paramecium physiology and behavior, and to develop integrative models (see some preliminary videos featuring electrophysiology and automatic tracking).
 We have first developed a simple device to immobilize Paramecium to perform electrophysiological recordings (1).

 We are currently developing a quantitative model of the action potential, models of chemotaxis, and detailed quantitative descriptions of trajectories.
-I am also currently writing a detailed review of Paramecium from a neuroscience (and theoretical neuroscience) perspective – it turns out that there is a very dense literature on the subject, mainly from the 1970s.
-We have obtained some seed funding from the CNRS to develop this line of research.
+I am also currently writing a detailed review of Paramecium from a neuroscience (and theoretical neuroscience) perspective – it turns out that there is a very dense literature on the subject, mainly from the 1970s (see the peeriodical I am editing on the subject).
+We have obtained some seed funding from the CNRS and Sorbonne Université to develop this line of research.

 Let me know if you are interested in collaborating on this project.
 We are interested in technical developments as well as in the analysis of data (we are generating videos and electrophysiological data), or even normative approaches to modeling.
 Or if you are a biologist (preferably in Paris) and want to help with e.g. genetics or other approaches, you are welcome!